-Symptoms and causes of arrhythmias
+Symptoms and causes of arrhythmia

 - heart attack;